trimble-oss/website-modus.trimble.com/content/foundations-typography.md

 - **There must be at least one h1 on each page.**
 - If it is unnecessary or not desirable for the h1 to display on the page, hide it from visual presentation by using `.wdn-text-hidden`.
 It will allow it to be still available to assistive technology and bots. **Do not hide it by using “display: none”**: it will also hide it from AT.
-- Do select heading levels based on the hierarchy, not their appearance: **do not skip levels in html tag headings** (ie. `h1` to `h4`).
-You can skip styles of headings, as long as the html tags are not skipped and as long as hierarchy is maintained (smaller headings cannot come before larger headings).
+- Do select heading levels based on the hierarchy, not their appearance: **do not skip levels in HTML tag headings** (i.e. `h1` to `h4`).
+You can skip styles of headings, as long as the HTML tags are not skipped and as long as hierarchy is maintained (smaller headings cannot come before larger headings).
 - Do not bold text when a heading is needed.

 {{< whats-changed-table >}}